 For the original kit, you will need stretch pants or leggings and a top.
 You need to make sure that your clothes are comfortable and allow free movement.

 Progress and evolution share common elements of commitment.
 Ask many questions, conduct your own research and do not be afraid to try new things – classes, teachers, teachings. . .
-This is all part of the process.
+This is all part of the progression.

 The more you search, the more you will find – not about yoga that resonates with you most, or who loves you the most.
 In addition, you will also learn about how you recognize yourself and the world around you.

 Keep these things in mind while stepping on Mat.
 Make your practice one day and one pose at a time.
-Power, flexibility and calm mind will come along over time.
+Power, flexibility and a calm mind will come along over time.
 You do not have much to lose and get to.
 Here is your new yoga practice and a healthy, to happier you !!
 Namaste.